mukesh2k/book-my-show-notification/README.md

 `./BookMyShow.py --movie "flash" --cinema "nexus" --date "20230619" --regionCode "BANG" --format "3D"` `./BookMyShow.py --movie "flash" --cinema "nexus" --date "20230619" --regionCode "BANG"`

+For push notification
+For ntfy in your terminal, install ntfy app in your mobile and sign up for the topic cinemaToCheck

+Run the command`./BookMyShow.py -m Leo -c prasad -d 20231019 -r HYD`

 ---

 ### Caveats

 There are known issues when using desktop notification with `tmux`.
 It's highly recommended **not** to run this script inside tmux if you want desktop notifications.

 ---